 - SIPC member: If you’re investing in the stock market, choose a firm or agent that is a member of the Securities Investment Protection Corporation (SIPC).
 The SIPC insures that consumer assets, up to $500,000, will be protected if the firm goes out of business and investor assets are missing.
 Note that the SIPC does not protect investors from losses due to market changes.

-- SIPC member: Not all types of investments or investment advisors are eligible to register with FINRA or the SEC or to be a member of the SIPC.
+- Experience: Not all types of investments or investment advisors are eligible to register with FINRA or the SEC or to be a member of the SIPC.
 If you’re investing in products not regulated by those organizations, consider how long the investment company of agent has been in business.
 A long history can indicate how reputable and stable the firm is.

 - Common sense: It’s important to use common sense when investing.
 If someone offers an investment that seems too good to be true, it probably is.
 Trust your judgment, and don’t give money to individuals or businesses without thoroughly researching their qualifications and the kind of investments they’re recommending.